knassar/sate-cms/docs-source/content/sate-apis/types/request-handler.md

 |`request`| <span class="type object">Object</span>|
 |`deliverResponse`| <span class="type function">Function</span>|

-In this method, you should do whatever work needs to be done to construct the appropriate response, and deliver the response by calling the `deliverResponse` callback.
+In this method, you should do whatever work needs to be done to construct the appropriate response, and deliver the response by calling the `deliverResponse` callback, expects a string or data stream to return to the client.

 For example: